johanley/special-relativity-core/README.md

 (Result: Yes! implementing special relativity in code was a delightfully effective way of learning more about the theory.)

-**"Computer science is not a science and its significance has little to do with computers.
+**<em>"Computer science is not a science and its significance has little to do with computers.
-The computer revolution is a revolution in the way we think and in the way we express what we think."** - <a href='https://youtu.be/_2qXIDO-cWw?t=485'>Abelson and Sussman</a>
+The computer revolution is a revolution in the way we think and in the way we express what we think."</em>** - <a href='https://youtu.be/_2qXIDO-cWw?t=485'>Abelson and Sussman</a>

 *"The purpose of computing is insight, not numbers."* - attributed to R. W. Hamming